krizmanmarko/riscv_hypervisor/Readme.md

 This is a binary describing the physical layout of the machine.
 It provides information on the number of CPUs, size of RAM, MMIO addresses...
-I parsed by hand into the file [src/include/dtb.h](src/include/dtb.h).
+I parsed it by hand into the file [src/include/dtb.h](src/include/dtb.h).